danskespil/jira-documentation/new-project/new-project-in-jira.md

 ![Backlog](scrum-3.png)

-The vanilla board is very simple, so you might want to add an extra column for In Review:
+The vanilla board is very simple, which is good, simple is good.
+But you might want to add an extra column for In Review:

 ![Simple Board](scrum-4.png)